 The mistresses, however, remained silent and stone-faced.

 Grimme seated Brìghde, then his father, then himself.
 Everyone else sat, and the food and wine was put out in abundance.
 In this, the kitchen servants and bakers did not laze about, and ’twas no wonder no one noticed anything else falling apart.
-Or rather, how badly it had fallen apart.
+Or rather, that it had never been put together in the first place.

 “You were telling me why you have no friends,” Grimme murmured after everyone settled in to eat.